 Example 2:

 Machine learning-based sentiment analysis provides a powerful and flexible approach to understanding the emotional tone of emails.
-By leveraging sophisticated algorithms and vast amounts of data, this method can provide deeper insights and more accurate sentiment predictions, making it an invaluable tool for improving customer service with email sentiment analysis.
+By leveraging sophisticated algorithms and vast amounts of data, this method can provide deeper insights and more accurate sentiment predictions, making it an invaluable tool for improving customer service through customer sentiment analysis with email sentiment analysis.

 Comparing the Two Methods of Email Sentiment Analysis